cdk-turnkey/cdk-turnkey/README.md

 CDK Turnkey is a collection of repos that satisfy the Turnkey Principles.

 ## The Turnkey Principles
+1. The Turnkey Principles apply to apps hosted in AWS.
+1. The domain name should not be in source control.
+2. Configuration information should be read from SSM Parameter Store params at deploy time.
+The best example is the domain name of the app.
+3. Apps deployed without a domain name in the params should be deployed behind an AWS-generated URL that is output by the stack.
+4. Web apps should live behind a single domain.
+Requests should be routed to the frontend or backend(s) via the path.
-1. You cannot deploy an app to multiple regions in the same account.
+5. You cannot deploy an app to multiple regions in the same account.
 Global resources like CloudFront need collide on CDK-determined names.
 If you want to switch regions, you have to delete your stack from the region where you've already deployed.